switchupcb/disgo/_examples/command/autocomplete/README.md

 Use `ctrl + C` or `cmd + C` in the terminal.

 ```
+Exiting program due to signal...
+Disconnected from the Discord Gateway.
 Deleting the application command...
 Program executed successfully.
 ```